THIS WEBPAGE IS ALSO AVAILABLE

 Participating in sinful behavior doesn’t have to involve evil intent to cause great damage to souls nonetheless.
 For many of us, vices such as gambling, drinking, drugging, and sex outside of marriage, along with bribery and other such forms of corruption, offer the allure of social acceptance and creature comforts.

-Yet these pleasures are often fleeting and can imperil souls with nasty side effects such as alcoholism, STD’s, broken families, and shattered lives!
+Yet these pleasures are often fleeting and can imperil souls with nasty side effects such as alcoholism, sexually transmitted diseases, broken families, and shattered lives!

 Yet the culture that many young people ingest today glamorizes drugs, sex, and raunchy, even thuggish, behavior, as in gangster, (or should I say gangsta?) rap.
 Pornography accounts for much internet traffic these days.
 And many TV shows feature soft-corn porn in one form or another as well!

 The contagion of social sin is made that much worse in a world filled with mean streets.
-Many of our inner cities have become breeding grounds for sin like standing water for mosquitos infected with the Zika virus!
+Many of our inner cities have become breeding grounds for sin like standing water for infected mosquitos!
 Gangs prey on many fatherless young people either to join them or get out of the way of their battles and drive-by shootings (if they can)!